balancer/balancer-core/README.md

 **Balancer** is an automated **portfolio manager**, **liquidity provider**, and **price sensor**.

-Balancer turns the concept of an index fund on its head: instead of an investors paying fees to portfolio managers to rebalance their portfolio, investors collect fees from traders who rebalance the portfolio by following arbitrage opportunities.
+Balancer turns the concept of an index fund on its head: instead of an investors paying fees to portfolio managers to rebalance their portfolio, investors collect fees from traders, who rebalance the portfolio by following arbitrage opportunities.

 <h2 align=center><br/><code>🍂 bronze release 🍂</code></h2>

 The *🍂Bronze Release*  is the first of 3 planned releases of the Balancer Protocol.

-Bronze emphasizes code clarity for audit and verification, and does not attempt to optimize for gas.
+* Bronze emphasizes code clarity for audit and verification, and does not attempt to optimize for gas.
-Bronze pools hold ERC20 tokens directly (deposits appear in `token.balanceOf(bpool)`), and also implement ERC20 directly to represent their pool share (`BPool is ERC20`).
+* Bronze pools are either Private or Public.
+Private pools can only be funded by their managers.
+Public pools can be funded (`join`ed) by anyone. **All pools have public `swap`**.
-The relative weights of tokens in a Bronze pool *cannot be changed once the pool is public*.
+* The relative weights of tokens in a Bronze pool **cannot be changed once the pool is public** - it becomes a fixed-allocation index fund.
-Balancer charges a per-pool exit fee for Bronze pools.
+* Balancer charges a per-pool exit fee for Bronze pools.

 The *❄️ Silver Release* will bring a number of gas optimizations and architecture changes that will reduce transaction overhead.
-Many features that require wrapper contracts for Bronze will be possible directly in Silver pools in a cheaper and standardized way.
-Balancer will charge a per-vault "unwrap" fee for Silver pools (in other words, an exit fee for the whole system).
+It will extend the functionality of Bronze pools in small but important and useful ways.

 The *☀️ Golden Release* will introduce a curious new liquidity mechanism to the market.

-## Installing
+# Installing

 Most users will want to consume the ABI definitions for `BFactory` and `BPool`.